We state our views and answer some frequently asked questions below.

 The overwhelming part of the money supply is credit money created by commercial banks.
-Currency (coins, notes) created by the central government make up only 3% of the money supply.
+Coins and banknotes created by central government agencies make up only 3% of the money supply.
 Bank deposits in the central bank are another form of credit money, but this is inaccessible to the public.

 Banking, and the creation of new money by banks, matter because they contribute to the public’s purchasing power and to the private sector’s economic performance.